lerna/lerna/README.md

-Lerna can also reduce the time and space requirements for numerous copies of packages in development and build environments - normally a downside of dividing a project into many separate NPM package.
+Lerna can also reduce the time and space requirements for numerous copies of packages in development and build environments - normally a downside of dividing a project into many separate NPM packages.
 See the [hoist documentation](doc/hoist.md) for details.

 ### What does a Lerna repo look like?